edwardclifford/BlinkenHertz/README.md

 # BlinkenHertz
 Lets two RasPis communicate over blinking lights, with a high refresh rate.

-Blinken (Like the telnet protocol joke) and Hertz(Sounds like hearts and the light flashes)
+Blinken (Like the telnet protocol joke) and Hertz (Sounds like "hearts" and the light flashes)

 #### Setup